VianMay/spring-data-gremlin/README.md

 Spring data gremlin makes it easier to implement Graph based repositories.
 This module extends [Spring Data](http://projects.spring.io/spring-data) to allow support for potentially any [Graph database](https://en.wikipedia.org/wiki/Graph_database) that implements the [Tinkerpop Blueprints 2.x API](https://github.com/tinkerpop/blueprints/wiki).

+This project in under construction and was forked and ispirated directly [from](https://github.com/gjrwebber/spring-data-gremlin) we tring to migrated code to Tinkerpop 3.0 and for the moment we are focus only on JanusGraph.

 ## Features

 - All the great features of [Spring Data](http://projects.spring.io/spring-data)
-- Support for [OrientDB](http://orientdb.com) and [TitanDB](http://s3.thinkaurelius.com/docs/titan/current)  out of the box
+- Support [JanusDB](http://janusgraph.org/)  out of the box
 - Schema creation in supported databases
-- Support to build repositories based on Spring using our [custom set of annotations](https://github.com/gjrwebber/org/springframework/data/gremlin/annotation), [spring-data-neo4j](http://docs.spring.io/spring-data/neo4j/docs/current/reference/html/#reference_programming-model_annotations) or JPA annotations.
+- Support to build repositories based on Spring using our [custom set of annotations](https://github.com/gjrwebber/org/springframework/data/gremlin/annotation)
 - Vertex and Edge repository support
 - Pagination support
 - Unique, non-unique and spatial indices supported
 - Support for [Gremlin query language](http://gremlin.tinkerpop.com/) through the ```@Query``` annotation
-- Support for native queries (Eg. [OrientDB SQL](http://orientdb.com/docs/2.0/orientdb.wiki/SQL-Query.html)) through the ```@Query``` annotation
 - JavaConfig based repository configuration by introducing @EnableGremlinRepositories
 - ```Map``` and ```CompositeResult``` query result objects
 - ORM support for java.io.Serializable and arbitrary classes as JSON